Delacorte Press | 2019

-Missing Twin’s identical twin leaves her small town of Echo Ridge for Hollywood where she plans to become rich and famous, but fast forward to present day and Acting Twin has popped out her own set of twins, now teens, and found herself in court-ordered rehab instead.
+Missing Twin’s identical twin leaves her small town of Echo Ridge for Hollywood where she plans to become rich and famous, but fast forward to present day and Acting Twin has popped out her own set of twins, now teens, and finds herself in court-ordered rehab.
 The L.A.
 Twins go to live with grandma in

 Riverdale Echo Ridge, where just five years ago, another prom queen was straight-up murdered.

-There’s a hit-and-run, some rude graffiti, bloody messages, creepy dolls that no one wants to play with and threatening messages to the school’s current Homecoming court, which shockingly includes L.A.
+There’s a hit-and-run, some rude graffiti, bloody messages, creepy dolls that no one wants to play with and threatening messages to the school’s current Homecoming Court, which shockingly includes L.A.
 Twin newbie #1, Ellery.
-Why would she be nominated when she’s the new girl in town and no one knows her?
+Why would she be nominated to Homecoming Court when she’s the new girl in town and no one knows her?